apache/cloudstack/README.md

     https://gitbox.apache.org/repos/asf/cloudstack.git

-And a mirror is hosted on Github:
+And a mirror is hosted on GitHub:

     https://github.com/apache/cloudstack

-The Github mirror is strictly read only and provides convenience to users and developers to explore the code and for the community to accept contributions via Github pull requests.
+The GitHub mirror is strictly read only and provides convenience to users and developers to explore the code and for the community to accept contributions via GitHub pull requests.

 ## Documentation